miyagis-forests/farmacy-food-kata/architecture/customer-pickup-microservice-view.md

 # Customer Pickup Microservice View
-The scope is the operations that the customer can perform having the smart fridge or the POS cashier as entry point.
-These interactions include picking up an already ordered food and purchasing an item on the spot and retrieving it right away.
+The scope is the operations that the customer can perform in person.
+In these scenarios, the smart fridge or the POS cashier act as entry points to the system.

+The interactions include:
+- picking up an already ordered food; and
+- purchasing a meal on the spot and retrieving it right away.

 This is a microservice architecture.
 Key patterns used:
 - Wrapper (aka Legacy Wrapper, Anticorruption Layer)